Loading

 • If there is no immediate danger, call Crime Stoppers on 1800 333 000 or the Police Assistance Line (131 444).

-When people who witness hate, racism or prejudice speak out against it, this act makes the person being targeted feel supported.
+When people who witness hate, racism or prejudice speak out against it, it makes the person being targeted feel supported.
 It can make the person being hateful reconsider their behaviour.
 Don’t put yourself at risk.
 But if it is safe to do so, speak up and stand with the victim.
 Even a simple gesture can be powerful.

 The AHRC has tips for bystanders.

 You can also submit a written report to Crime Stoppers.
-Crime Stoppers is an independent non-for-profit that collects information on crimes and shares accordingly with law enforcement agencies.
+Crime Stoppers is an independent non-for-profit that collects information on crimes and shares them accordingly with law enforcement agencies.
 Learn more about Crime Stoppers.

 Counselling and Mental Health Wellbeing